Governance

 Management, in contrast to governance, is directly involved in the day-to-day operations and tactical administration of an organization’s resources.
 It includes planning, organizing, directing, and controlling an organization's resources to achieve specific objectives.

-Definition: Management involves direct contact and control over an entity, process, or resource.
+Management involves direct contact and control over an entity, process, or resource.
 It includes arranging and operating resources to achieve specific objectives.

 Examples: